MattMS/my-thoughts/on/apps_for_people/README.md

 There will likely be more types of users than you initially expect.

-### Messaging example
+### Users in a messaging app

-These are possible user types for a messaging platform.
+Here are some of the possible user types for a messaging platform.

 - All users want to send and receive messages.